NISystemsEngineering/GitHub-Hands-on/docs/Git Basic Concepts.md

 	3. Notice that the commit button now reads **Commit to Third-Sum-Edit**, instead of **Commit to master**.
 Commit to the branch.

-## 1.6 Pull Requests and Committing Branch Changes
+## 1.6 Publishing Your Repository to GitHub.com
 You have already heard of GitHub.com, where you created your GitHub account.
 Up until this point, what we have been doing is using the version control software Git to track changes on our computer.
 This makes our computer into a Git server.
 The files still only exist in one place: On our machine.

 GitHub.com is a web-based hosting service that we can push repositories to.
 This explores additional benefits of using Git besides change tracking, such as: